aranair/udacity-machine-learning-engineer/boston-housing-prices/Readme.md

 ## Measures of model performance
 **Which measure of model performance is best to use for predicting Boston housing data and analyzing the errors?
 Why do you think this measurement most appropriate?
 Why might the other measurements not be appropriate here?**

 The mean squared error would be the most appropriate measurement for this set of data for the analysis of the errors.
 The main reason is that MSE is more sensitive, penalising huge differences more at the same time.
 This helps us to detect even small differences in performance.
-On top of that, the decision tree regressor also uses MSE as the split criterion while building the model so MSE would be a sound choice here.

 If we had used the median absolute error (MAE) for example, it is possible that we might not be able to tell apart the performance between parameters with errors that have similar medians, even if the overall performance using one set is better is better than the other.
 MAE would be suitable if we wanted to eliminate outliers while actually building a different model.